Castlevania (TV series): Audience viewership

 According to Parrot Analytics, Castlevania was the most popular digital original series in the United States during July 6–19, 2017, with the show generating 23,175,616 "demand expressions" on average.
 According to Parrot Analytics, "demand expressions" indicate the "total audience demand being expressed for a title, within a country," measured by video streams and downloads as well as social media.

 It remained the seventh most in-demand digital original show in the United States through October 11, 2017.
 By the end of 2017, Castlevania was the year's 15th most in-demand digital original series in the United States, averaging 18,137,196 demand expressions throughout the year.
 It was also one of the year's top 20 most in-demand digital original series in the United Kingdom (20th), Japan (4th), Brazil (10th), Mexico (11th), France (13th), Canada (14th), Germany (19th) and Australia (20th).

-By the time the second season became available in 2018, Castlevania had reportedly garnered nearly 30million viewers worldwide according to Netflix analytics, becoming one of the most successful original animated shows on Netflix.

 Critical response

+Season 1

-The review aggregation website Rotten Tomatoes reported that 82% of critics have given the first season a positive review based on 28 reviews, with an average rating of 7.61/10.
+The review aggregator website Rotten Tomatoes reported that 83% of critics have given the first season a positive review based on 29 reviews, with an average rating of 7.60/10.
 The site's critics consensus reads, "Castlevania offers spectacular visuals and a compelling adaptation in its all-too-short first season."
 It is the first video game adaptation in the site's history to receive a "Fresh" rating.
-Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, reported that there were "generally favorable reviews" for the first season, with an weighted average score of 71 based on 6 reviews.
+Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, reported that there were "generally favorable reviews" for the first season, with a weighted average score of 71 based on 6 reviews.

 Dave Trumbore of Collider gave the series four stars out of five, praising the chemistry between the cast and comparing the violence with anime such as Ninja Scroll.
 Several reviews lauded the voice cast, particularly Graham McTavish as Dracula and Richard Armitage as Trevor Belmont.
 IGN also wrote glowingly of Warren Ellis's script, but felt some of his humor was a little jarring.
 The Verge gave a mixed review, noting that the gore did little to create a sense of danger and felt "intentionally flashy".
 It concluded that "Castlevania is ripe with potential, but also burdened with clichés."
 Dan Seitz at Uproxx left a negative review, writing that it tried too hard to find profundity in the story of the Castlevania series.
 He also cited issues with the pacing.